theMK2k/Media-Hoarder/docs/01-Media-Storage.md

 ## Series

 **Media Hoarder** expects series to be contained in a directory per series, e.g. `The X-Files (1993-2006)`.
-If the series directory already contains the IMDB ID, Media Hoarder will directly be able to find the correct meta data for the series, e.g. `The X-Files (1993-2006) [tt0106179]`.
+If the series directory already contains the IMDB ID, **Media Hoarder** will directly be able to find the correct meta data for the series, e.g. `The X-Files (1993-2006) [tt0106179]`.
+Of course, **Media Hoarder** will try its best to find the correct IMDB data if the IMDB ID is not part of the directory name.

 Further organization by seasons is optional. **Media Hoarder** supports both file-based and directory-based storage of episodes.